Johnmpaul1997/Bootstrap-Repo/README.md

 # Bootstrap-Repo
-Using Bootstrap to make a basic Portfolio
+Using Bootstrap to make a basic Portfolio template for Future use.

+## Technologies used:
+-Bootstrap
+-Html
+-Css
+-GitLab
+-Github

+## How to access
+You can access the website at (https://johnmpaul1997.github.io/Bootstrap-Repo/) The GitHub repository is located here ()